-NSO's flagship telescope, DKIST, enables the study of magnetic phenomena in the solar photosphere, chromosphere, and corona.
-Determining the role of magnetic fields in the outer regions of the Sun is crucial to understanding the solar dynamo, solar variability, and solar activity, including flares and coronal mass ejections and their impact on planets.
+NSO's flagship telescope, Inouye, enables the study of magnetic phenomena in the solar photosphere, chromosphere, and corona.
+Determining the role of magnetic fields in the outer regions of the Sun is crucial to understanding the solar dynamo, solar variability, and solar activity, including flares and coronal mass ejections and their impact on Earth and other planets.
 Solar activity can affect life on Earth through phenomena generally described as space weather and may have impacts on the terrestrial climate.